 There are however no options for displaying the box differently according to the author of the post.
 So if you operate a multi-author blog and need more flexibility, the best option is likely to be #2 above.

 All in all though, it’s another solid choice for displaying an attractive looking author box for the posts on your blog.

 So that’s three plugins you can choose from to display an author bio box at the end of all your posts within the next five minutes.
-Remember, you can also download this information as a single page, printable PDF cheat sheet.
+Remember to also download this cheatsheet now to help you do that.